williamlidberg/Geographical-Intelligence-Lab/README.md

         docker run -it notebook bash

 We want to pass some arguments in order to connect to storage and forward a port.
 The port forwarding is used to enable us to reach the notebook that is running within the container from our laptops.
-Note that the port 8886 is used here but you can choose something like 8885, 8887 8888, 8889 instead if your selected number is already taken. --gpus all will anable us to use the GPU within the cotnainer and the -v command is used to map a directory on the NAS to a directory inside the cotnainer.
+Note that the port 8886 is used here but you can choose something like 8885, 8887 8888, 8889 instead if your selected number is already taken. --gpus all will anable us to use the GPU within the cotnainer and the -v command is used to map a directory on the NAS to a directory inside the cotainer.
 Since we want to run this in the background we can start a screen session before starting the container.

         screen -S notebook